cue-lang/proposal/designs/modules.v3/2939-modules.md

 Explicitly defining the major version in the `module.cue` file allows for better automated validation during publishing and prevents accidents.
-We plan to provide convenience functionality in the `cue` CLI  for changing the major version of imported modules.
+We plan to provide convenience functionality in the `cue` command  for changing the major version of imported modules.

 ### Rationale

 Motivation for a domain-name-based approach:

+Since, as [discussed above](#module-and-package-paths), module paths are independent of registry location, there is no inherent reason why the first element of module paths must be a domain name.
+However this approach has its own merits:

 - Backwards compatible
     - CUE currently already uses the domain name-based approach for imports, so